pyrmont/articles.inqk.net/_posts/2018-02-05-sunlit-feedback.md

 I would like:

 * for the app to have some social component, so that I could discover other people’s photos and have (at least some) of my photos be easily discoverable;
-* I would like to be able to post certain collections to ‘secret’ pages that are only visible by going to the specific (and quasi-random) URL.
+* to be able to post certain collections to ‘secret’ pages that are only visible by going to the specific (and quasi-random) URL.[^3]

 ## Feedback